georgetown-cset/eto-orca/SQL_cleaning.md

 Note that non-unique rows are still filtered separately by the presence or nonpresence of `country` values.

-Based on this initial review and an exploration of selections of the complete dataset (`LIKE 'B%'`, etc), I decided to start with seom basic cleaning.
+Based on this initial review and an exploration of selections of the complete dataset (`LIKE 'B%'`, etc), I decided to start with some basic cleaning.

 ### Basic Cleaning